Friends and Family

 If you take your time, then university can be the ideal place to break free from the peer pressures common in adolescence, and to build solid adult friendships for life.

 Honest communication in relationships is an extension of assertive communication and, arguably, is at the core of all trusting relationships.
 You need to be practised at knowing what you are feeling and what you need, in order to communicate it clearly and effectively.
-It is also important to remember that when we struggle with depression and anxiety, we can become more sensitive to people and situations around us.
+It is also important to remember that when we struggle with depression and anxiety, we can become more sensitive to the people and situations around us.
 We may misinterpret or assume the worst in the ways people treat us, become easily irritated by their actions in ways that would not usually cause a problem, or unknowingly change the way we respond to other people.

 ‘I’ statements are especially useful in tense situations, because they can’t be disputed or debated, whereas ‘you’ statements can often feel like accusations.
 State clearly what you would like from the other person:

 Be ready both to hear and to use the word “no”, and to negotiate and compromise.
 Challenge any all-or-nothing thinking.